nlfiedler/zorigami/NOTES.md

     1. For each chunk that does not exist in database, add to pack
     1. If pack file is large enough, upload to storage
     1. Add `chunk` and `pack` records upon successful pack storage
-    1. If file checksum changed after snapshot, add two records:
-        * set `changed` on the record with the checksum at time of snapshot
-        * set `chunks` on the record with the checksum at time of packing
 1. Set the `end_time` of snapshot record to indicate completion.
 1. Store latest snapshot identifier in `dataset/` record.
 1. Backup the database files.